 A list of Chinese culinary books that I like and I think it is worth a look.

-You already know I like chinese soups.
+You already know I like Chinese soups.
 I also like spending time at the bookshops or the library browsing books.
-After I started working on this soup site, I gravitate towards cook books, especially those with chinese soups.
-I like asian cook books that have good pictures and step-by-step instructions.
+After I started working on this soup site, I gravitate towards cook books, especially those with Chinese soups.
+I like Asian culinary books that have good pictures and step-by-step instructions.
 It really is "a picture paints a thousand words".

 The Asian Cook focuses on cooking tools and techniques.
 There are handsome photos of tools and food.
 Representative recipes are included.
 I like the fact that the recipes include the different types of tools used.
 It is a nice touch.
 Covers 5 regions in Asia:

 It covers traditional utensils as well as modern versions.
 It also include a list of suppliers of these tools in UK, US & Asia.

 An extra star for covering a jam unique to Southeast Asia: kaya.
 This is a coconut egg jam and is a staple in breakfast toast.
 Those of you who had fallen in love with our local kaya toast can now try to replicate it back home.

 This book ends off with a short bibliography and an index.
 Librarians always see books with indexes and bibliographies in more favourable light because they take more effort to compile.

 In short, this is a good introduction to the Asian kitchen.
 Not exhaustive but a very good start.
 Not too many Chinese soups recipes are featured here though.

 Anita Loh is a Hong Kong-born food writer and critic currently living in San Francisco.

 Asian Greens: A Full-Color Guide, Featuring 75 Recipes is an illustrated guide to a wide range of Chinese vegetables including background, description and alternative names.
 It also include suggestions on how to choose, store and cook these vegetables.